You wouldn’t do that because all your hard work and time would be for nothing.

 Working with a press release service company helps ensure your company’s press release reaches the right audience.

 In this blog, we’ll focus on how to write a press release for an event example.

 There are two types of press releases that are used for events:

 Press release before the event – These releases are sent out to media professionals along with the press kit before the event takes place to garner attention and press coverage.

 Press release after the event – This type of release is sent to the media outlet or reporter after the event takes place to fill the public in on how the event went and if any pertinent information came out of the event.

-Information You’ll Need for an Event Press Release Before you start press release writing, gather all the pertinent information for the upcoming event you’ll be writing about that includes the following2:
+Information You’ll Need for an Event Press Release Before you start writing your press release gather all the pertinent information for the upcoming event using the inverted pyramid.

 Who?
 Always make sure to highlight notable attendees, hosts, speakers, and anyone worthy of note.